 Students must have a 3.0 GPA in order to receive dual credit through Lindenwood University; in addition, students who are in the 10th grade, also need a signed letter of recommendation from their principal/counselor and written permission from a parent or legal guardian.
 The student must complete the Early College Start application for admission, which can be found on Lindenwood’s Early College Start webpage: https://www.lindenwood.edu/policies/list/early-college-start-ecs/.

 Students enrolled in dual credit through UMSL, STLCC, Lindenwood or another approved Missouri college or university can apply for a scholarship through the Missouri Department of Higher Education.
 For more information on the application, requirements, and deadlines for each semester, visit https://dhewd.mo.gov/ppc/grants/dcdeforstudents.htm.

 For BHS classes that offer multiple college credit options, only register for one--either through UMSL or STLCC, not both for the same HS course.

 Fees associated with the AP, PLTW, and Launch college credit programs will vary.
 Students should refer to the appropriate websites.

 Cost, academic eligibility, and registration information is subject to change by the partner colleges; always check with our partner colleges for the most up-to-date and accurate information

 Per the BHS Course Enrollment Guide, it is the responsibility of the student to inquire about the acceptance of transferring dual credits to colleges they may wish to attend upon graduation.
 Students must inquire directly with colleges and/or universities which are being considered.

-Once a student has graduated from Brentwood, the student will need to contact the registrar's office at the UMSL or SLU (depending on which courses were taken) and have a transcript sent to the college they will attend.)
+Once a student has graduated from Brentwood, the student will need to contact the registrar's office at the UMSL, STLCC, or Lindenwood (depending on which courses were taken) and have a transcript sent to the college they will attend.)